Bithomp/slate/source/index.html.md

-service | false | If set to true, the result will also include Service details. username | false | If set to true, the result will also include a username (rippletrade or bithomp). paymentid | false | If set to true, the result will also include a paymentID. parent | false | If set to true, the result will include the same info for a parent account.
+service | false | If set to true, the result will also include Service details. username | false | If set to true, the result will also include a username (rippletrade or bithomp). paymentid | false | If set to true, the result will also include a paymentID. verifiedDomain | false | If set true, the result will include a <a href="https://coil.com/p/ihomp/XRP-Ledger-domain-verification/uJKPWh_4C">verifiedDomain</a> if such exists. blacklisted | false | If set true, the result will include a blacklisted status (status 3 in <a href="https://xrpforensics.org/list/">the xrpforensics list</a>) hashicon | false | If set true, the result will include hashicon which can be used in img's src="" or in css, as background's url.
+(The icon is the same for x-address and r-address, such hashicons used in ToastWallet and Bithomp.) parent | false | If set to true, the result will include the same info for a parent account.

 <aside class="notice">